WildH0g/UnitTestingApp/README.md

 ```javascript
 test.setLevelInfo(0);
 ```
-If value is `1`(default value) it means trace information will log out the result per each test, indicating if the test fails or passed.
+If the value is `1`(default value) or greater, it means trace information will log out the result per each test, indicating if the test failed or passed.
 Depending on the specific testing function it will log out different information, for example, let's says we want to test the following custom function:

 ```javascript
 function addTwoValues (a, b) {